Penn State University Tuition and Fees

 SAT and ACT Scores

-Currently, Penn State is test-optional through summer/fall 2023.
+Currently, Penn State is test-optional through at least fall 2025.
 Students may submit SAT or ACT scores but are not required to.
-Even though submitting test scores for admissions is optional, here are the scores by subject at the 25th and 75th percentile:
+Even though submitting test scores for admissions is optional, here are the median scores for the SAT and ACT:

 ACT Composite